OpenF2/F2/docs/src/container-development.md

 #### More AppHandlers

 There are numerous examples shown on the Properties tab of [`F2.Constants.AppHandlers`](./sdk/classes/F2.Constants.AppHandlers.html).
-These demonstrate more advanced use of `F2.AppHandlers` and aim to provide Container Developers demonstrable low-level control over the life-cycle of app rendering.
+These demonstrate more advanced use of `F2.AppHandlers` and aim to provide Container Developers demonstrable low-level control over the [life cycle of app rendering](#page-load-life-cycle).

 * * * *